 The last post, we instucted you how to mount a banana gas tank.
 Today, in this step by step how-to video, Tyler shows you how to install a Lowbrow Customs Banana Tank on Todd's custom Triumph chopper utilizing our Lowbrow Customs tophat blind threaded steel bungs and coped steel bungs.
 There are many options on how to mount a gas tank, this is just one of many methods you can choose for yourself.
 With our line of up fabrication parts such as bungs, tabs and brackets, mounting a gas tank could never be easier.
-So, fire up those welders and lets get after it!
+So, fire up those welders and let's get after it!
 If you do not want weld or need fabrication hardware, use the gas tank adapter bracket we mentioned in this post will solve your problem.

 Check out the Lowbrow Customs YouTube channel to check out all of our videos.
 We spend a lot of time and effort creating motorcycle how-to videos, product reviews and event coverage for your enjoyment, please let us know what you think.
 Click here to subscribe to the Lowbrow Customs YouTube channel and stay in the know!

 You can read a full transcription of this video below:

 Hey, it's Tyler with Lowbrow Customs.
 Today we're going to show you just one method of mounting this banana gas tank onto this custom Triumph Bobber.